+Any combination of blue, orange, white/off white, or gray may be worn.
+All shirts must have sleeves.

+1. A white/off-white, blue, orange or gray collared polo/crew (no more than 4 buttons) or a collared button front shirt may be worn.
+Either long or short sleeves are permitted.
+Turtlenecks are permitted.

-- 1. Any combination of blue, orange, white/off-white, black or gray may be worn.
-All shirts must have sleeves. - 2.
-Approved colors for all sweaters, sweatshirts, fleece tops and scarfs are white/off-white, blue, orange, black, or gray.
+2. Approved colors for all sweaters, sweatshirts, fleece tops and Scarfs are white/off-white, blue, orange, or gray.
+No hooded sweatshirts are permitted.

-Bottom
+3. Plain long sleeved white, off-white, orange, blue or gray may be worn under polo/or button front shirts.
+No other layering under or over approved tops.

+B) BOTTOM

-- 1. Permitted lower body attire must be worn around the waist. - 2.
-No denim, jeans, sweats, tights, yoga pants, leggings, or windbreaker style of pants shall be worn - 3.
-Skirts/jumpers must be of knee length or longer. - 4.
-Shorts must be of knee length.
-Khaki (tan) or dark blue Capri style pants are allowed. - 5.
-Approved colors for all bottoms are solid color khaki (tan) or dark blue.
+1. Permitted lower body attire must be worn around the waist.

+2. No denim, jeans, sweat, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.

+3. Skirts/jumpers length must extend beyond the fingertips when arms are down to the side.

+4. Shorts length must extend beyond the fingertips when arms are down to the side.
+Khaki (tan) or dark blue Capri style pants are allowed.

+5. Approved colors for all bottoms are solid color khaki (tan) or dark blue.
 Corduroy material in solid khaki (tan) or dark blue is acceptable.

-Footwear
+C) FOOTWEAR